romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 tags:
   - Vue CLI
   - Vue CLI release
-  - Vue
+  - Vue.js
 ---
-A few days ago, Vue CLI finally changed status from \`Beta\` to \`Release Candidate\`, so now it's a great time to take a deeper look at all the new features the current version has to offer.
+A few days ago, **Vue CLI** finally changed status from '_Beta_' to '_Release Candidate_', so now it's a great time to take a deeper look at all the new features the current version has to offer.

 ### Why was the change needed?